Unipotent Invariant Matrices: Rank of a unipotent fixed bilinear form

-{\it The null spaces of $M'$ and $M''$ are the same, of dimension $d(\lambda)$.
-Moreover, there are $d(\lambda)$ linearly independent row relations in $M''$ that can be described explicitly in the following sense: for each even part $i$ that occurs an odd number of times, there is a relation among the $m_i^{\text{th}}$ rows in the blocks corresponding to the part $i$, where $m_i$ is the number of even parts $\leq i$ that occur an odd number of times.}
+{\it \begin{enumerate} \item There are $d(\lambda)$ linearly independent row relations in $M''$ that can be described explicitly in the following sense.
+Let $m_i$ denote the number of even parts $\leq i$ that occur an odd number of times in $\lambda$.
+Then, for each even part $i$ that occurs an odd number of times, there is a relation among the $m_i$-th rows from the bottom of the block-rows associated with $i$.

-The statement that the null space of $M'$ is the same as that of $M''$ is proven directly, without induction.
-Looking at (\ref{eq:gen form}) and noting that in each block there are no non-zero entries below the main antidiagonal, it is easily seen that the rows in $M''$ that are deleted in order to obtain $M'$ are all zero rows, thereby proving the claim.